 The amount of the tax bill is determined by two factors: (1) the assessment and (2) the property tax rate for each jurisdiction (state, county, & municipal).
 Assessments are based on the fair market value of the property and are issued by the Department of Assessments and Taxation, an agency of state government.
 Property tax rates are set by each unit of government (state, counties, and municipalities).

 Properties are reassessed once every three years and property owners are notified of any change in their assessment in late December.
 Counties contain 3 reassessment regions (cycles), which allows for approximately 1/3 of the property accounts to be reassessed each year.

-Property assessment values are certified by the Department to local governments where they are converted into property tax bills by applying the appropriate property tax rates.
+Property assessment values are certified by the Department of Assessments and Taxation to local governments, and are then converted into property tax bills by applying that jurisdiction’s property tax rates.

 III.
 THE ASSESSMENT PROCESS

 Article 15 of the Declaration of Rights of Maryland's Constitution requires that all property be assessed and taxed uniformly.
 State law specifically requires that all taxable property shall be assessed based on its fair market value.
 The courts have also interpreted this requirement to mean that assessments must be based on the fair market value of the property.

 APPROACHES TO VALUE